-The academic year of the school commences in October and concludes end of September, the following year and includes a three-term teaching & learning programme of 30 weeks duration and summative examinations thereafter.
+The academic year of the school, commences in November and concludes end of June, the following year and comprises a three-term programme of 30 weeks duration.

 Note: Refer to year planner and relevant year's academic programme.

 1.1.3 The Faculty